 European style elections were first introduced under An Act for the gradual enfranchisement of Indians, the better management of Indian affairs, and to extend the provisions of the Act 31st (Assented to 22nd June, 1869).
 The impetus behind the elective system was to replace what was viewed as an “irresponsible” system – in other words traditional band and tribal government which were viewed as an impediment to advancement with a responsible system which was "designed to pave the way to the establishment of simple municipal institutions".

 This Act stipulated that elections were to be held every three years “unless deposed by the Governor for dishonesty, intemperance, or immorality” , only males over the age of 23 were allowed to vote, and the chiefs were granted little in the way of bylaw powers.
-Control of many elements of the reserve – land, resources and finance for example – passed into the hands of the Department of Indian Affairs (now Indigenous and Northern Affairs Canada) as the people were considered unsophisticated and incapable of managing their own affairs.
+Control of many elements of the reserve – land, resources and finance for example – passed into the hands of the Department of Indian Affairs (Crown-Indigenous Relations) as the people were considered unsophisticated and incapable of managing their own affairs.
 This paternalistic attitude continues today.

 The responsibilities of the elected chiefs were limited to framing the rules for: